Post-Acute Withdrawal Syndrome (PAWS) is Real

 What the hell is going on?
-[See also: What is PAWS (Post-Acute Withdrawal Syndrome)?]
+What is Post-Acute Withdrawal Syndrome?
+(PAWS)

 Early sobriety was difficult.
 I suffered from anxiety, insomnia and fatigue.
 But as bad as the symptoms were, they reinforced that I was doing something right.
 Had they not been an issue, I could have too easily decided that drinking had also not been an issue.
 Early sobriety required a lot of self-care, and I made peace with that.
 I’d been beating myself up for a long time both mentally and physically.
 But as weeks have turned into months, the initial withdrawal phase faded into kinda-happy-but-mostly-blah phase.
 I feel good.
 But I also feel like I’m in recovery.